What is the definition of stalking?

 What should I do if I feel I am being stalked?

-Because cases with stalking are complicated, it is important to preserve or record any unwelcomed communication and report any unwanted contact, threats, or surveillance.
+Because these cases are complicated, it is important to preserve or record any unwelcomed communication and report any unwanted contact, threats, or surveillance.
 Make sure to report any stalking behaviors, and, if you know your stalker, file for a restraining order.
 To ensure that your rights are protected, contact a college student defense attorney to discuss your case and evidence.

 What should I do if I am accused of stalking?